Monument for the People of Columbus, Ohio (proposal)

 Concept sketch by Claire Ronan

-Monument for the People of Columbus, Ohio, proposes raising an oval-shaped, stone platform on the plaza fronting the south entry to the building.
-It’s overall dimensions are 36 inches high x 22 feet wide by x 14 feet deep, with a 42 inch wide ramp spiraling up to its top.
-The 28 inch high letters carved into the stone face read, JUST US.
+In autumn 2020, I was invited by Columbus Monthly magazine to imagine a new monument replacing a twenty-two-feet-tall, bronze statue of Christopher Columbus recently removed from outside City Hall.
+Monument for the People of Columbus, Ohio, proposes placement of an oval-shaped, stone platform to front the south plaza entry to the building.
+The overall dimensions of the platform would be 36 inches high x 22 feet wide by x 14 feet deep, including a 42-inch-wide ramp spiraling up to its top.
+The 28-inch-high letters carved into the stone face read, JUST US.

-Removed statue of Christopher Columbus and vintage postcard showing Columbus City Hall
+Removed statue of Christopher Columbus and vintage postcard showing Columbus City Hall (south plaza)

 Notes on a Monument, by Michael Mercil, November 2020